smellslikeml/BRAD/README.md

 # Online Learning with Convolutional Variational Autoencoders for Bandwidth Reduction in Streaming Video via Visual Anomaly Detection
+# CVAEs for Anomaly Detection to Reduce Bandwidth in Streaming Video

 Modern compression techniques leverage a learned representation over an image distribution to more efficiently encode redundant spatial context for a sample.
 Video content is also generally redundant in time.